Topological charge conservation for continuous insulators: Abstract

 \section{Abstract}

-This paper concerns elliptic (pseudo-)differential Hamiltonians modeling topological insulators and superconductors in Euclidean space.
-We augment the Hamiltonian by one or several domain walls, which model conducting hyper-surfaces separating insulating bulk half-spaces.
-The resulting confinement naturally yields a Fredholm operator, whose index describes the topological charge of the system.
+This paper proposes a classification of elliptic (pseudo-)differential Hamiltonians describing topological insulators and superconductors in Euclidean space by means of domain walls.
+Augmenting a given Hamiltonian by one or several domain walls results in confinement that naturally yields a Fredholm operator, whose index is taken as the topological charge of the system.
+A Fedosov-\horm formula implementing in Euclidean spaces an Atiyah-Singer index theorem allows for an explicit computation of the index in terms of the symbol of the Fredholm operator.
+For Hamiltonians admitting an appropriate decomposition in a Clifford algebra, the index is given by the easily computable degree of a naturally associated map.

-A defining property of topological insulators is the asymmetric transport observed along one-dimensional conducting lines generated by the domain walls.
-This asymmetric transport is captured by a line conductivity, a physical observable of the system.
-We prove a topological charge conservation result stating that the line conductivity is quantized and equals the topological charge.
+A practically important property of topological insulators is the asymmetric transport observed along one-dimensional lines generated by the domain walls.
+This asymmetry is captured by a line conductivity, a physical observable of the system.
+We prove that the line conductivity is quantized and given by the index of a second Fredholm operator of Toeplitz type.
+We also prove a topological charge conservation stating that the two aforementioned indices agree.
 This result generalizes to higher dimensions and higher-order topological insulators the bulk-edge correspondence of two-dimensional materials.
-It also displays the stability of the quantized transport asymmetry against perturbations of the Hamiltonian that preserve its index.

-The charge conservation provides an efficient computation of the line conductivity directly from the symbol of the pseudo-differential operator by means of a Fedosov-\horm formula, which implements in Euclidean spaces an Atiyah-Singer index theorem.
-When the Hamiltonian admits an appropriate decomposition in a Clifford algebra, we show that the Fedosov-\horm formula equals the easily computable degree of a map naturally associated to the Hamiltonian.

 We apply this procedure to evaluate the topological charge of several classical examples of (standard and higher-order) topological insulators and superconductors in one, two, and three spatial dimensions.